Free SPSS Alternatives: An Overview (2026)

 ★★★★★

-"I replaced IBM SPSS with DataStatPro for my entire undergraduate statistics course.
-Students can now access it on their own devices — Mac or Windows — without the university having to pay for SPSS licenses."
+"I use DataStatPro in my undergraduate statistics course.
+Students access it on their own devices — Mac or Windows — without the university needing to maintain SPSS lab licenses."

 University Business School, UK